-We strongly encourage each of our directors to attend in person each annual meeting of shareholders whenever attendance does not unreasonably conflict with the director's other business and personal commitments.
-Eight of our ten then-current directors attended our 2012 Annual meeting of Shareholders, with two directors attending by telephone due to inclement weather.
+We do not have a formal policy, but we strongly encourage each of our directors to attend in person each annual meeting of shareholders whenever attendance does not unreasonably conflict with the director's other business and personal commitments.
+All of our then-current directors attended our 2013 Annual Meeting of Shareholders.